vedph/cadmus_api/Readme.md

 - configure WEB app for Serilog: <https://stackoverflow.com/questions/35736437/how-to-log-to-sql-server-using-serilog-with-asp-net-5-dotnet-core>

-1.add these packages (or later versions):
+1. add these packages (or later versions):

 - Serilog
 - Serilog.Sinks.MSSqlServer
 - Serilog.AspNetCore

-2.update `appsettings.json` to include all the required Serilog SQL Server Sink configuration by adding the following JSON at the end of the file and before the last closing curly braces:
+2. update `appsettings.json` to include all the required Serilog SQL Server Sink configuration by adding the following JSON at the end of the file and before the last closing curly braces:

 ```json
 "Serilog": {